 Research interests are in the areas of leadership and strategy, small business, human resource management, marketing, accounting and finance, events and effective management practices.

-Our research covers the broad scope of business topics from marketing intelligence, leadership and strategy and human resource management through to marketing, procurement, enterprise, accounting, impact analysis and business procedures and activities are undertaken through funded work and through the active supervision of our PhD students.
-In addition members of the centre work colleagues from other universities to organise and deliver seminars and conferences.
+Our research covers the broad scope of business topics, from marketing intelligence, leadership and strategy and human resource management, through to marketing, procurement, enterprise, accounting, impact analysis and business procedures.
+Activities are undertaken through funded work and through the active supervision of our PhD students.
+In addition, members of the Centre work with colleagues from other universities to organise and deliver seminars and conferences.

-The research centre has recently obtained funded work for projects such as:
+The research centre has obtained funded work for projects such as: